-Rouaa Alwaz, a Biotechnology career major from Watertown, was the Class of 2020 Valedictorian of Minuteman.
+Rouaa Alwaz, of Watertown, was in the Biotechnology career major and the Class of 2020 Valedictorian.
 Rouaa was a Student Ambassador, Peer Leader, and on the Soccer Team and Community Service Club.
 She arrived in the United States from Syria when she was in fifth grade.
 Rouaa attends the University of Massachusetts Boston to study biotechnology.

 Q: Why did you choose Minuteman?